marcellbarsony/marcellbarsony.github.io/content/2025-05-24-hackthebox-starting-point.md

 <!-- Reverse shell {{{-->

-After gaining command execution, a reverse shell can be spawned using [Netcat](https://github.com/int0x33/nc.exe).
+After gaining command execution, a reverse shell can be spawned using [Netcat](https://github.com/int0x33/nc.exe) so that the target machine initiates a connection back to the attacker machine.

 To upload `nc64.exe` to the target, the file must be served from the attacker machine via a simple HTTP server.